 - The page must be error-free, loads quick and must have few technical errors

-- The website reputation must be good and it should contain quality backlinks, review, rating etc
+- The website reputation must be good and it should contain quality backlinks, review, rating, etc

-Other Algorithm that may be of your interest:
+Other Algorithm might be of your interest:

 Google Mayday Update: